-It will be his duty to assist the Employer and the Union members, in carrying out the provisions of this Agreement and he will be allowed reasonable time to perform such duties by the Employer's representative on the job.
+It will be their duty to assist the Employer and the Union members, in carrying out the provisions of this Agreement and they will be allowed reasonable time to perform such duties by the Employer's representative on the job.

-The Steward shall be retained until the end of the job, provided there is work available for which he is qualified; otherwise the Business Manager/Secretary-Treasurer or Assistant Business Manager of the Union will be notified in time to appoint a successor.
+The Steward shall be retained until the end of the job, provided there is work available for which they are qualified; otherwise the Business Manager/Secretary-Treasurer or Assistant Business Manager of the Union will be notified in time to appoint a successor.

-Under no circumstances shall the Job Steward make any arrangements with the General Foreman, Foreman, or Management that will change or conflict in any way with any section or terms of this Agreement.
+Under no circumstances shall the Job Steward make any arrangements with the General Foreperson, Foreperson, or Management that will change or conflict in any way with any section or terms of this Agreement.

-The Steward shall not be discriminated against and shall receive his fair share of overtime work for which he is qualified.
-When any part of a crew is required to perform work on overtime or on bad weather days, and the Steward has been performing the type of work involved during the preceding regular shift, he shall be included in such required overtime or bad weather working time.
+The Steward shall not be discriminated against and shall receive their fair share of overtime work for which they are qualified.
+When any part of a crew is required to perform work on overtime or on bad weather days, and the Steward has been performing the type of work involved during the preceding regular shift, they shall be included in such required overtime or bad weather working time.